SirNarsh/gotelltherabbit/README.md

 Go tell the rabbit (RabbitMQ) is a minimalist HTTP to RabbitMQ & RabbitMQ to HTTP bridge/middleware written in golang

 - No Auth
-- No message manipulation, checking, verification
+- No message manipulation, checking, validation
-- Limited to synchronis actions only: HTTP 200 means message is delivered to RabbitMQ, ACK messages in RabbitMQ means HTTP was forwarded and resulted in 200.
+- Limited to synchronous actions only: HTTP 200 means message is delivered to RabbitMQ, ACK messages in RabbitMQ means HTTP was forwarded and resulted in 200.

 ## Planned features